 Uterine Fibroid Embolization

-While there are surgical and other options for the treatment of fibroids, we at VIVA EVE specialize in the uterine fibroid embolization, or UFE.
+While there are surgical and other options for the treatment of fibroids, we at VIVA EVE specialize in uterine fibroid embolization, or UFE.
 There are many advantages to this minimally invasive procedure.
-Learn more about UFE below and why we think it's the best fibroid treatment for most women.
+Learn more about UFE below and why we think it's often the best fibroid treatment for most women.

 What is uterine fibroid embolization (UFE)?

 UFE is a minimally invasive, non-surgical procedure for the treatment of fibroids that has been performed successfully for over two decades.
 Approximately 14,000 successful UFE procedures are performed annually in the United States, and the procedure is covered by most major insurance companies.